-Practise to improve your Spanish accent
+Practice to improve your Spanish accent

-The pronunciation of vowels and consonants in Spanish are strictly uniform.
+The pronunciation of vowels and consonants in Spanish is strictly uniform.
 Hypothetically, anyone can read perfect Spanish.
 Even if you aren’t sure what you are saying, it should come out in a 100% neutral accent.

 What’s even better?
-Get online Spanish lessons and speak with a native speaker in real time.
+Get online Spanish lessons and speak with a native speaker in real-time.
 You can ask them to slow down their pronunciation and give you tips when a word sounds awkward.
 Listening to real people speak back-and-forth with you is the key to perfecting your Spanish accent.